VIJAYAKUMARAHS/RISC-V_SOC_Tapeout_Program/Week0/readme.md

 # 🚀Task 2: Tools Installation

-Here I am going to document a list of PC requirements, tools required, and how to install the tools
+Here, I am going to document the list of PC requirements, the tools required, and the steps to install them.

 ### Steps to install Tools